RWS/Sdl-studio-powershell-toolkit/README.md

   - `Sample_Roundtrip.ps1`

 ## Finding the Studio Version
-The Trados Studio version that you are ussing can be found in one of the following locations:
+The Trados Studio version that you are using can be found in one of the following locations:
 - `C:\Program Files (x86)\Trados\Trados Studio` for Trados Studio 2022 and 2024
 - `C:\Program Files (x86)\SDL\SDL Trados Studio` for older versions, including Trados Studio 2021.